natescode/natescode.com/content/posts/two-crystal-ball-problem.md

 There are a few different versions of this question.
 Sometimes it is crystal balls, or eggs or something else.

 There is a 100 story building.
 We have two magic glass orbs.
 The orbs will only break at or above floor X. We need to find what floor X is, in as few drops as possible.
-No matter how many times we drop an orb, it will only break at or above floor X. We are give two orbs.
+No matter how many times we drop an orb, it will only break at or above floor X. We are given two orbs.
 What is the fewest drops to find the floor no matter what the floor is?
+We are trying to minimize the worst case here.

 ## The Worst Case Scenario